 - A pedestrian always has the right of way: Both pedestrians and motorists must exercise due care and caution when out and about on the road.
 Just because a motorist struck a pedestrian does not necessarily mean the motorist is responsible for all of the pedestrian’s losses and expenses.
 If the pedestrian is determined to have also acted carelessly, the pedestrian’s compensation award may be lowered.

 - All pedestrians suffer the same injury patterns: A pedestrian’s injuries (and the severity thereof) will depend on many factors, some of which include the speed of the vehicle that struck him or her, whether the vehicle was braking at the time of the collision, the pedestrian’s age and preexisting conditions, and the surface on which the pedestrian falls or lands.
 As a result, pedestrians may have few, if any, external injuries or they may have noticeably broken bones and open wounds.

 - A pedestrian who is struck inside a crosswalk is guaranteed to recover compensation: Even in such circumstances as this, there are no guarantees that an injured pedestrian will be able to recover full compensation for his or her injuries.
 Any negligence on the part of the pedestrian will decrease his or her compensation award.
 Moreover, if the pedestrian is found to be primarily responsible for his or her injuries, he or she may not be able to recover any compensation at all.

 While these myths may not result in any further physical injury to the pedestrian, they can cause unnecessary stress and confusion.
 What is more, individuals like judges and jurors who believe any of these myths may erroneously decide a pedestrian accident case.

-Trust O’Keeffe O’Brien Lyson Foss with Your Personal Injury Lawsuit
+Trust O’Keeffe O’Brien Lyson Attorneys with Your Personal Injury Lawsuit

 Photo courtesy of Unsplash/Pixabay